 Host counter-measures against S. aureus virulence factors

 Innate immune cells, such as macrophages and neutrophils, are heavily targeted by S. aureus virulence factors.
-However the host innate immunity also comprises non-cellular components that can target bacterial pathogens.
+However, the host innate immunity also comprises non-cellular components that can target bacterial pathogens.
 These components are grouped under the name of antimicrobial peptides but other non-cellular mechanisms also provide protection against S. aureus.

 Defensins are a group of antimicrobial peptides that can interact with the cell surface of bacterial pathogens.
 In the case of S. aureus, β-defensins have been shown to bind the cell wall, thus preventing the biosynthesis of new peptidoglycan (Sass et al. 2010) and by extension stopping S. aureus replication.
 Alpha-defensins, on the other hand, have been reported to interact with PVL, preventing the toxin from forming pores inside the membrane of leukocytes in vitro (Cardot-Martin et al. 2015).
-However the level of protection conferred was only partial and therefore might not provide a significant advantage in vivo.
+However, the level of protection conferred was only partial and therefore might not provide a significant advantage in vivo.
 The complement factor C5a, although targeted by staphylococcal haemolysins and PVL (Spaan et al. 2015), protects the host in the context of bacteraemia (von Köckritz-Blickwede et al. 2009).
 The protection is thought to be conferred via the chemoattraction activity of C5a which guides phagocytes to the site of infection.
 Neutrophils also produce an abundance of proteases which have recently been shown to cleave S. aureus virulence factors (Stapels et al. 2016).
 However the same study has reported the existence of S. aureus virulence factors that prevent the action of the neutrophil proteases.
 Whether the neutrophil proteases can still confer enough protection in this circumstance remains to be established in an infection model.

 The skin produces lots of unsaturated fatty acids and some of these have potent antimicrobial properties and protect against colonisation (Takigawa et al. 2005).
 Nevertheless, S. aureus can resist the antimicrobial effect of skin fatty acids by expressing iron-regulated surface determinant A which changes its surface hydrophobicity (Clarke et al. 2007).
 However it was shown that S. aureus can incorporate skin fatty acids into its cell wall lipoproteins (Nguyen et al. 2015).
 This way, the skin fatty acids do not act as an antimicrobial compound but they increase the production of cytokines by monocytes, which could result in a more effective immune response to S. aureus.
 In addition, phospholipase A2, which is secreted by various cell types, has also been shown to have an anti-bacterial activity on S. aureus (Qiu & Lai 2013).